 top of page

 Sunday Eucharistic services take place at 10 AM and a zoom option is usually available.
 If there is a programme change, it will be published here and on the church calendar.
-For the Sunday morning zoom link please contact stlukeschester@gmail.com or phone the church at (802) 875-6000 and leave us a message along with your name, phone number and email address.
+For the Sunday morning zoom link please contact stlukeschester@gmail.com or phone the church at (802) 875-6000 and leave us a message along with your name and phone number.

 The 10:00 AM service is generally followed by 'Coffee Hour' in Willard Hall beneath the sanctuary.